cdelledonne/vim-utest/README.md

 ### Setting expectations on mocks

 To tell Vim-UTest that a mock function is expected to be called, use the following function.
-The arguments to be passed are the mock object, the name of the function (as passed to `utest#NewMock()`), a list of the arguments expected to be passed to the mock function (or `v:null` to accept any arguments), and optionally a value that the mock function should return.
+The arguments to be passed are: the mock object, the name of the function (as passed to `utest#NewMock()`), a list of the arguments expected to be passed to the mock function (or `v:null` to skip checking the arguments), and optionally a value that the mock function should return.

 | Function                                           | Description                           |
 |:---------------------------------------------------|:--------------------------------------|